 - Disabled community patrons will have the same service that we provide to non-disabled community patrons.

-- The study rooms that are located in the Thomas Jefferson Library may or may not be accessible to wheelchairs.
+- The study rooms located in the Thomas Jefferson Library may or may not be accessible to wheelchairs.
 The patron will have to check for themselves or have a friend or assistant check for them.